STUDENTS WITH DISABILITIES

 Further details on the range of services available can be obtained from the Disability Services web pages, which can be found here or you can call into the office at anytime.
 Disability Services staff would be delighted to meet with you to discuss your individual needs and to arrange appropriate support.

-Theology’s Disability Officer is the Undergraduate Associate Director, Dr John Curran.
-He will deal with any issues you might have in strict confidence.
+Theology’s Disability Officer is the Director, Dr Joan Rahilly.
+She will deal with any issues you might have in strict confidence.
 Additionally, each College has a designated Disability Officer, that you can speak with, if that is more appropriate for you.